-(3) Hannah Arendt and Benedict the Sixteenth wrote dissertations on this man and his doctrine.
-A Botticelli painting titled [This Man] in His Study hangs in the Uffizi.
-This man's father, Patricius, was converted on his deathbed, and this man's own conversion (+) took place after he heard a child's voice saying, "Take up and read."
+(3) Both Hannah Arendt and Benedict the Sixteenth wrote dissertations on this man and his doctrine, and a Botticelli painting titled [This Man] in His Study hangs in the Uffizi.
+This man's father, Patricius, was converted on his deathbed, due in part to the devout faith of this man's (+) mother, Monica.
+This man's own conversion took place after he heard a child's voice saying, "Take up and read."
 The author of () Confessions and City of God was, for the points, what philosopher from Hippo?